versatiles-org/node-release-tool/README.md

 $ vrt release-npm
 Usage: vrt release-npm [options] [path]

-releases a npm package
+Publish an npm package from the specified path to the npm registry.

 Arguments:
-  path        root path of the Node.js project
+  path        Root path of the Node.js project.
+Defaults to the current
+              directory.

 Options:
   -h, --help  display help for command